-Gulf Shores is the southern coastal community of Alabama’s lower quadrant, sitting just across the state line from Pensacola and known for sugar-white sandy beaches juxtaposing glorious emerald-tinted waters.
+Gulf Shores is the southern coastal community of Alabama’s lower quadrant, sitting just across the state line from Pensacola and known for white sand beaches juxtaposing glorious, emerald-tinted Gulf of Mexico waters.
 Packed with water recreation, fresh seafood and family fun, this area reels in spring breakers, summer vacationers and off-season travelers.
+And why wouldn’t it. . .with so many things to do in Gulf Shores.

 From Atlanta it’s an easy trek from I-85 to I-65 and then to AL 59 – less than six hours and you’re on the beach!
-This guide to the best beach vacation will ensure that you don’t miss any Gulf Shores attractions, culinary delights or perfect lodging options.
+This post guides you to the best beach vacation and will ensure that you don’t miss any Gulf Shores attractions, culinary delights or perfect lodging options.

 Must-See Attractions in Gulf Shores